 At the time of the article Space X ‘Resilience’ (name of the shuttle) successfully took off into space with 4 astronauts.
 The astronauts wore super sleek white costumes that were tapered to the body and minimalist in design.
 They look quite different than the bulky spacesuits that we are all accustomed to in our heads from the 60s.
 What stood out for me was that this was a diverse team of astronauts.
 There was 1 female, 1 black, and 1 Asian.
 This was definitely not the all-white Caucasian males we are used to seeing in the past.
 It made me ponder about diversity and the change journey that companies are driving.

+We all know the drill with most change journeys.
+It ‘must’ start at the top.
+It needs to be driven by senior managers.
+Then the rest of the managers need to support it and convince their people about the change journey.
 So what is wrong with this?
 Well, we also know that things often don’t go according to plan.
 Employees may ‘resist’ the change.
 They would then be labeled as ‘resistors’.
 The change manager on the project will then need to devise a plan to deal with these resistors to ensure the change goes smoothly despite them.

 Anticipating Challenges: The crux of this transformative approach lies in its foresight to identify potential challenges before they materialize.
 Incorporating diversity early in the change design process constructs a dynamic framework that embraces myriad perspectives, experiences, and insights.

 Practical Infusion of Diversity: Effectively infusing diversity into change strategies demands a conscious effort across dimensions.
 Assembling a diverse team of stakeholders from the project’s initiation ensures representation from various facets of the organization.